sverzegnassi/coreapps-doc-test/CONTRIBUTING.md

 All the apps on Ubuntu Touch are restricted on what they can do on an actual device.
 This is **by design**.

-Even if the official suite of core apps could make execptions &mdash; it's been developed by a trusted collective of developers &mdash; we do want to enforce good practises.
+Even if the official suite of core apps could make exceptions &mdash; it's been developed by a trusted collective of developers &mdash; we do want to enforce good practises.

 Exceptions are therefore applied only when **strictly** necessary, which means that all the possible and reasonable solutions has been already tested.